trivago/cucable-plugin/README.md

 ## JUnit 5

-When using the JUnit 5 platform, Cucable can still help parallelize scenarios more fine-grained and with more options than the standard JUnit and Cucumber properties.
+When using the JUnit 5 platform, Cucable can still help parallelize scenarios more fine-grained and with way more options than the standard JUnit and Cucumber properties.

 ## Repository Structure